bulentozkir/smartticker/HELPME.md

 For a transfer to another computer, import application settings first and alert rules second.
 Importing alerts second allows rules to reconnect to the new subscription IDs by symbol.

+### Edit the configuration files in place

+**Edit Current App Config** and **Edit Current Alert Rules** in App Settings open the live JSON file in whatever text editor your system associates with `.json`.
+This is for advanced users; the windows in SmartTicker cover the same settings without risk.

+Both buttons first show a confirmation that asks you to export the current file.
+Take that export: hand-editing can break the file, and there is no undo.

+- **Export existing config...** saves the current file, then returns to the same prompt.
+- **Open in text editor** opens the live file.
+- **Cancel** changes nothing.

+SmartTicker watches the file and reloads it as soon as your editor saves:

+- A valid file is applied immediately, and the ticker updates without a restart.
+- Malformed JSON, a schema violation, or any other validation error is rejected.
+Your running configuration is left untouched and the App Settings window reports the problem.
+- After a rejected edit, correct the file, or restore a valid export with **Import settings...** or **Import alert rules...**.
+- A file that stays locked by another program is retried briefly and then reported.

+Editing the alert-rules file follows the same rules and does not affect application settings, because the two files are separate.

 ## Alert rules